renatoathaydes/CeylonFX/README.md

 CeylonFX is a Ceylon interface for JavaFX.

-**Development is currently stopped**.
+> STATUS: This project is in early stages and is not currently ready for production.

-Please contact me if you would like to contribute or even take over this project!
+  Want to help get it ready?
+Make a pull request or contact me to know how to best contribute!

 Here's a quick example of what code written with CeylonFX looks like *(this example already works)*: